-The goal for you in this course is to offer individualized support for students working toward achieving good academic standing.
-This class is formatted in individual weekly meetings with the Academic Specialist to address the unique wants and needs that you have.
+This course offers individualized support for students working toward achieving good academic standing.
+This class occurs in individual weekly meetings with the Academic Specialist to address the unique wants and needs that you have.
 An Academic Improvement Plan will be co-created with you and the semester will be spent implementing that plan for your academic success.